Xagen37/Homework-and-compendiums/README.md

 [Scanner](java/Homework5/Scanner.java)

 ## Homework №3, №5
-The main problem with the 5th homework was not the "Scanner" part, but with the "Transpose" one.<br>
+The main problem with the 5th homework was not the "Scanner" part, but the "Transpose" one.<br>
 [ReverseEven](java/Homework3+5/ReverseEven.java)<br>
 [ReverseTranspose](java/Homework3+5/ReverseTranspose.java)